Inuit grammar: Objects

 The object of a specific verb needs no particular suffix at all.
-Thus, we can contrast Inuviniq takujara – I see the dead person – with the table for non-specific verbs above.
+Thus, we can contrast inuviniq takujara – I see the dead person – with inuvinirmik takujunga – I see a dead person (see also the table for non-specific verbs above).
 Continuing the example from above:

 Changing verb classes

 Some verbs are automatically both specific and non-specific verbs, depending only on which suffixes they receive.
 The verb taku- – to see – is one example.
 However, other verbs require an additional suffix to shift classes.

 Many action verbs that specifically involve an actor performing an action on another are specific verbs that take the suffix -si- in order to become non-specific verbs: